-If you create an user without specifying its password, an email with a password reset link will sent to your new user.
+If you create an user without specifying its password, an email with a password reset link will sent.
 Make sure that you entered the right email and that your Roadiz website has a mailer configured.
-New user will be locked unless he or she reset its password first.
+New user will be locked unless he or she resets its password first.